valotas/valotas.com/src/articles/devoxx-2015.md

 ## Trends

-As I said before, no big news, but there are some obvious trends.
+Although there were no big news, there were some obvious trends.
 It looks like reactive programming and microservices are still the thing this year.

 ### Reactive programming